SRINIVAS ADITYA MOPIDEVI (b.1985)

-Aditya’s single and collaborated writings have appeared in international publications including: Songs for Sabotage, New Museum + Phaidon (New York / London, 2018), Information: Documents of Contemporary Art, MIT Press + Whitechapel Gallery (London, 2016), Journal of Visual Culture’s Visual Activism issue with Jerome Reyes and Nine Yamamoto (2015), Raqs Media Collective: Case Book (Toronto, 2014), INSERT2014 Publication (Delhi, 2014), An Autocorrected Journal with Renan Laru-an (Manila, 2014), among others.
+Aditya’s single and collaborated writings have appeared in international publications including John Akomfrah: Signs of Empire, New Museum, New York, 2018.
+Songs for Sabotage, New Museum + Phaidon (New York / London, 2018), Information: Documents of Contemporary Art, MIT Press + Whitechapel Gallery (London, 2016), Journal of Visual Culture’s Visual Activism issue with Jerome Reyes and Nine Yamamoto (2015), Raqs Media Collective: Case Book (Toronto, 2014), INSERT2014 Publication (Delhi, 2014), An Autocorrected Journal with Renan Laru-an (Manila, 2014), among others.
 Aditya is a regular writer for many journals and publications; including Hong Kong-based OCULA.
-He is currently working on the filmography of John Akomfrah for the artist’s upcoming exhibition publication at the New Museum, New York, 2018.
+He is currently working on an exhibition project with curator Tom Eccles and artist Hito Steyerl scheduled to be realised at the Park Avenue Armory, New York City in 2019.

 Previously, Aditya worked as the Assistant Curator to the Delhi based Raqs Media Collective for a major international curatorial project called INSERT2014, including artists: Anton Vidokle, Harun Farocki, Hito Steyerl, Nikolaus Hirsch + Michel Müller, Rirkrit Tiravanija and SUPERFLEX among others.
 He has also participated in prestigious national and international lecture-performances, conferences and workshops, including Positions on Truth, International Studio and Curatorial Program (New York, 2017), Conversations with Contemporary India, Università Ca ‘Foscari (Venice, 2016), Visual Activism, organised by San Francisco Museum of Modern Art and International Association of Visual Culture (San Francisco, 2014).
 He was also the participant of the 5th Gwangju Biennale International Curator Course (Gwangju, 2013).